opencog/opencog/opencog/benchmark/module/README.md

 indicating multithreaded execution with 500 nodes and 2 threads.

-- The 'single' option will run synchronously using std::for_each.
-- The 'concurrent' option will use a multithreaded version of for_each from the GNU libstdc++ parallel mode OpenMP library
+- The 'concurrent' option uses a multithreaded version of for_each from the GNU libstdc++ parallel mode OpenMP library
 - The 'reset' option will delete all the ConceptNodes in the AtomSpace along with their incoming sets.

 Additional benchmarks can be added to this module later.